jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 ## General Organizational Structure and Principles

-1. The Jellyfin Project is organized into a heirarchical structure with the following layers, which shall be defined in more detail below:
+1. The Jellyfin Project is organized into a hierarchical structure with the following layers, which shall be defined in more detail below:

     i.
 The Project Leader